Dobiasd/programming-language-subreddits-and-their-choice-of-words/README.md

 But what is up with the Visual Basic community?
 They are neither angry nor happy.
 They just ... are? :)

+## Other subjects

+On [editgym.com/subreddits-and-their-choice-of-words](http://www.editgym.com/subreddits-and-their-choice-of-words/) you can find more analyses of this kind applied to different topics/subreddits like gaming, music, sports, operating systems, etc.

 ## Disclaimer